zidoro/pomatez/README.md

   > Allows you to toggle timer progress animation if you laptop / pc has a low specs and experiencing `High CPU Usage`.

-  > If **Enabled**: It will reduce CPU Usage of the app up to 99% of its original usage.
+  > If **Enabled**: It will reduce CPU Usage of the app up to 99% and to the least of its original usage.

 - Built-in Task List